TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Comparison:
 ~~~~~~~~~~~

-Comparison with the application context, in which TYPO3 is running.
+Comparison with the application context that TYPO3 is running in.

 The values are compared to applicationContext, which is set at the
 very beginning of the bootstrap sequence based on
 :php:`getenv('TYPO3_CONTEXT')`.

-Value is comma-list of application contexts to match with.
+Value is a comma separated list of application contexts to match with.
 Wildcards + and \* are allowed, as well as regular expressions
-delimited with /PREG_PATTERN/.
+like /PREG_PATTERN/.
+The slash ('/') is used as delimiter.

 Examples: